METALS-Aluminium tumbles as U.S. extends deadline for Rusal wind-down

 By Jan Harvey

-LONDON, April 23 (Reuters) - Aluminium fell more than 8 percent on Monday on news that the United States has extended the deadline for companies to wind down business with sanctions-hit Russian producer Rusal.
+LONDON, April 23 (Reuters) - Aluminium fell 7 percent on Monday, its biggest one-day drop in eight years, on news that the United States has extended the deadline for companies to wind down business with sanctions-hit Russian producer Rusal.

 Americans engaged with Rusal now have until Oct.
 23 to close out their business with the aluminium giant, the U.S. Treasury Department said on Monday in a statement extending the time period.

-“That provides quite a big window for the market to seek alternative suppliers,” said Saxo Bank’s head of commodity strategy Ole Hansen.
+“That provides quite a big window for the market to seek alternative suppliers,” said Ole Hansen, Saxo Bank’s head of commodity strategy.

-Aluminium rallied to its highest since mid-2011 last week at $2,718 a tonne on fears that the global market could face shortages as a result of the U.S. sanctions.
-It remains up more than 16 percent this month.
+The metal rallied to its highest since mid-2011 last week at $2,718 a tonne on fears that the global market could face shortages as a result of the U.S. sanctions.
+It remains up more than 14 percent this month.

 Rusal accounted for more than 6 percent of global aluminium output last year.

-Nickel, which had hit a three-year high on April 19 on fears that sanctions could be extended, was also down more than 6 percent at its session low.
+Nickel, which had hit a three-year high on April 19 on fears that sanctions could be extended, was also down more than 6 percent at its session low before closing down nearly 4 percent.

 * FINANCIAL MARKETS: Gains in the dollar also weighed on base metals prices.
 The U.S. currency rallied to a seven-week high after a rise in the 10-year U.S. Treasury yield to within a whisker of the psychologically important 3 percent level prompted buying of the greenback.